timnetworks/cfk-skeleton-structure/README.md

 - Urban Golf Academy
 - Writopia Lab

 # Our Schools

-(Intro text for Our Schools Section)

-Change for Kids partners with 13 schools across the five boroughs reaching almost 5,000 students.
-We provide and manage a mix of resources, including leadership support for principals, teachers, parents, and other school leaders; academic enrichment and engagement programs; volunteers; corporate sponsors; school community support; custom CFK programming designed to fill the gaps identified by our partner schools; and meaningful volunteer opportunities for individuals, public and private organizations, and college/university students.
+We partner with 13 schools across the five boroughs reaching almost 5,000 students, providing and managing a mix of resources, including leadership support for principals, teachers, parents, and other school leaders; academic enrichment and engagement programs; volunteers; corporate sponsors; school community support; custom CFK programming designed to fill the gaps identified by our partner schools; and meaningful volunteer opportunities for individuals, public and private organizations, and college/university students.

 ### Brighter Choice Community School
 BCCS

 Principal: Jeremy Daniel

-SCHOOL STATEMENT

 “With project-based learning and a STEAM focus, students explore real-world problems and to obtain deeper knowledge about how all things relate to each other, in school and in life.
 BCCS boasts District 16’s only Pre-K Spanish through 3rd Grade Spanish Dual Language Program, with the goal to produce generations of bi-literate, bicultural, and bilingual scholars.”

 (address for under map) 280 Hart Street Brooklyn NY 11206

 ### Brooklyn Landmark Elementary School
 BLES

 Principal: Joyce Knights

-SCHOOL STATEMENT

 “BLES provides innovative, individualized instruction that addresses each scholars’ unique learning styles, cultivates independent thought, promotes the building of character, and enables students to contribute their ideas locally and globally.
 BLES scholars are empowered with choice in how they learn and voice in what they learn to create a sense of identity and purpose in this world.”